meta-llama/llama-stack-client-swift/README.md

 4. On the first build: Enable & Trust the OpenAPIGenerator extension when prompted.

 5. The quickest way to try out the demo for remote inference is using Together.ai's Llama Stack distro at https://llama-stack.together.ai - you can skip Step 6 unless you want to build your own distro.
-*Note that Llama 4 is currently only supported by building your own distro from Llama Stack PIP package or main.*
+   _Note that Llama 4 is currently only supported by building your own distro from Llama Stack PIP package or main._

 6. (Optional) Set up a remote Llama Stack distributions, assuming you have a [Fireworks](https://fireworks.ai/account/api-keys) or [Together](https://api.together.ai/) API key, which you can get easily by clicking the link:

 ```
-conda create -n llama-stack python=3.10
+conda create -n llama-stack python=3.12
 conda activate llama-stack
-pip install --no-cache llama-stack==0.2.2 llama-models==0.2.0 llama-stack-client==0.2.2
+pip install --no-cache llama-stack==0.2.14 llama-models==0.2.0 llama-stack-client==0.2.14
 ```

 Then, either:

 ```
 llama stack build --template fireworks --image-type conda
 export FIREWORKS_API_KEY="<your_fireworks_api_key>"
 llama stack run fireworks
 ```

 or

 ```
 llama stack build --template together --image-type conda
 export TOGETHER_API_KEY="<your_together_api_key>"